INSIGHT Educator Pro

 Specs: Max 85 minutes timed administration.

-- 30 minutes allotted for 90 Agree-Disagree survey style education professional mindset attribute belief, value, and expectation statements.
+- 30 minutes allotted for 90 Likert-style Agree-Disagree items – education professional mindset attribute belief, value, and expectation statements.

-- 55 minutes allotted for 37 engaging school and other educational workplace scenario-based reasoning skill demonstration questions.
+- 55 minutes allotted for 37 engaging school and other educational workplace scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):